SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/CollectionTypes.rst

    It is good practice to create immutable collections in all cases where the collection does not need to change.
-   Doing so enables the Swift compiler to optimize the performance of the collections you create.
+   Doing so makes it easier for you to reason about your code and enables the Swift compiler to optimize the performance of the collections you create.

 .. _CollectionTypes_Arrays: